 Ayurveda and mudras

-When a specific mudra is used for a specific purpose, it can help restore balance of the 5 elements of the body using prana.
+When a specific mudra is used for a specific purpose, it can help restore the balance of the five elements of the body using prana.

 The fingers represent, accordingly, each element: